Barracudas de Montpellier

-The Barracudas de Montpellier are a French baseball team in French Division 1 Baseball Championship based in Montpellier, Hérault.
-They were founded in 1985.
-The team plays its home games at Veyrassi Sports Complex on the northern edge of the city of Montpellier.
+The Barracudas de Montpellier are a French professional baseball team in French Division 1 Baseball Championship based in Montpellier, Hérault.
+They were founded in 1985, and began play in the top French division in 1991.
+The team plays its home games at Veyrassi Sports Complex, specifically in the Greg Hamilton Baseball Park, named after their most successful coach, on the northern edge of the city of Montpellier.